 Short-term Care: ER Visits

-This indicates the number of times residents are sent to the emergency room per thousand days of short-term care.
-There is typically a correlation between staying out of the emergency room and the quality of care.
+This datapoint is a measure of the number of emergency room visits per 1,000 days of short-term care.
+Staying out of the emergency room is one way to assess the well-being of patients during rehabilitation.

 Short-term Care: Facilitates Functional Improvement